Table of contents

 Payout Caps and Progression

-I hit my cap on almost every payout cycle on the 50K.
+The cap, not my trading, was usually what limited a 50K cycle.
 The cap was lower back then, so the increased numbers are a real improvement.
 If you're trading well enough to bump against the cap, you want it as high as possible.

 That $10K threshold is cumulative across your account's lifetime.
 Not per cycle, not per month.
 Once you've withdrawn a combined $10,000 from your Pro account, the split changes permanently.